- Change of address

 Unoccupied but furnished property

-Second home for job related reasons - discount form [pdf document]
+Second home for job related reasons e-form [e-form opens in a new window]

 Family annexe discount

-If you currently have an annexe which is lived in by a family member, you can receive a 50% council tax discount on the annexe from 1 April 2014.
+If you currently have an annexe which a family member lives in you can receive a 50% council tax discount on the annexe.
 The new discount is based on the use of the annexe by the resident of the main building or occupation by a family member.

 If a non-family member occupies the annexe the discount will not apply.